shipyardapp/Shipyard-Documentation/docs/reference/notifications.md

 ## Definition

 Notifications provide an automated way to receive updates about the Vessels and Fleets you care most about.
-By default, notifications will be sent for the following events:

-- If the Vessel or Fleet errors out
+By default, notifications will be sent if the Vessel or Fleet errors out.
-- If the Vessel or Fleet completes an On-Demand run

 Notifications are only sent after the final [status](other-functions/status.md) has been determined, not as soon as the issue occurs.
 For example, if your Vessel has [guardrails](guardrails.md) set to 3x, an error notification would not be sent until it had errored out all 3 times.